callhomesg/en-support-callhome/src/pages/index.md

       - type: grid_item
         title: Translations
         content: >-
-          Our support site is available in English and Benglai.
+          Our support site is available in English and Bengali.
 More languages to be added soon.
         actions:
           - type: action